moh3n9595/persian-figlet/CONTRIBUTING.md

 - Use `██` (double block) for filled areas
 - Use spaces for empty areas
 - Maintain consistent visual weight across characters
-- Consider how the character connects to adjacent letters
+- Consider how the character connects to adjacent chars
 - Test patterns with various combinations

 ### Testing Character Patterns